qjebbs/vscode-plantuml/README.md

 ## Requirements

-Depend on which render you choose, plugin has diffrerent requirements.
+Depend on which render you choose, plugin has different requirements.

 ### Requirements for PlantUMLServer render

 A plantuml server.
 See [Use PlantUML Server as render](#use-plantuml-server-as-render).

+In case you want to use only the PlantUMLServer and do not have a Java runtime installed you can set `plantuml.java = no_java` to prevent the _To use the “java” command-line tool you need to install a JDK_ popup.

 ### Requirements for Local render